ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 if((data.bestTime == nil or data.bestTime == 0) or lastTime < data.bestTime) then
 ```

 The line above checks if `bestTime` is `nil` or if the `bestTime` is equal to `0`.
-This is done because if this is the player's first race, then `bestTime` will be `nil`, so we have nothing to compare it too against the `lastTime` provided to the function as the second parameter.
+This is done because if this is the player's first race, then `bestTime` will be `nil`, so you have nothing to compare it too against the `lastTime` provided to the function as the second parameter.

 ```lua linenums="1"
 lastTime < data.bestTime
 ```

 The second part of the if condition checks if the `lastTime` for the race the player just finished is lower that the time stored in `bestTime`.
-Storage should only update based on 2 conditions:
+Storage will only update based on 2 conditions:

 1. No best time set for the player.
 2. The last race time is lower than the stored time for the player.